alexb997/design_patterns/Structural Patterns Exercises/FacadePatternExample/ReadMe.md

 # Facade Pattern Example

-This project demonstrates the Facade Pattern by creating a `HomeTheaterFacade` class to simplify the use of a home theater system with various subsystems.
+This project demonstrates the **Facade Pattern** by simplifying the control of a home theater system with various subsystems using a `HomeTheaterFacade` class.

 ## Project Structure

-- `src/subsystem/DVDPlayer.java`: Class for DVD player subsystem.
+- `src/subsystem/DVDPlayer.java`: Class for the DVD player subsystem, includes error simulation.
-- `src/subsystem/Projector.java`: Class for projector subsystem.
+- `src/subsystem/Projector.java`: Class for the projector subsystem.
-- `src/subsystem/SoundSystem.java`: Class for sound system subsystem.
+- `src/subsystem/SoundSystem.java`: Class for the sound system, includes volume control.
+- `src/subsystem/LightingSystem.java`: Class for controlling lighting (dim or bright lights).
-- `src/facade/HomeTheaterFacade.java`: Facade class to simplify interaction with subsystems.
+- `src/facade/HomeTheaterFacade.java`: Facade class to simplify interaction with the subsystems and handle errors.
-- `src/Main.java`: Entry point to demonstrate the use of the facade.
+- `src/Main.java`: Entry point demonstrating various modes, volume control, and error handling.

 ## How to Run